Rumor says cold calling is dead, and prospects are fed up with it.

-When you take notes, you know what are the important points that you are considering.
-So when you follow up with the prospects again, you will remember the important pointers that you want to consider.
+When you take notes, you know the essential points you are considering.
+So when you follow-up with the prospects again, you will remember the critical pointers you want to consider.

 7. Listen And Then Talk

-On average the cold call is around 2-4 minutes.
-If it goes a few minutes longer taht is fine but a 10-minute cold call is unusual.
+On average, the cold call is around 2-4 minutes.
+That is fine if it goes a few minutes longer, but a 10-minute cold call is unusual.
 Also, you’re a business, and you have to reach out to X amount of people every day.
 So spending more than a few minutes per cold call will not help you achieve your goals.